 And there you have it.

 Want to use this funnel idea?
 Go ahead.
-It’s done for you with a complete set of landing page and autoresponder templates in GetResponse Autofunnel.
+It’s done for you with a complete set of landing pages and autoresponder templates in GetResponse Conversion Funnel (fka Autofunnel).

 As an expert in the field, you’d like to sell an online course or a membership program to new audiences.

 - To do that, at the top of your funnel you can set up a landing page with a lead magnet, for example, an ebook on how to land your first customer.

 To drive traffic, you’d set up a social media ad campaign to reach an audience that looks similar to your existing clients.

 - After a user fills out the form, they receive an ebook along with a series of autoresponder emails with additional tips on how they can win more customers and improve their business.